FaazaLidahBuaya/Gaoleh-Indonesia-horror/README.md

 ## 📖 About The Game

-**[Your Game Name]** is an atmospheric horror game developed in Unity.
+**Gaoleh** is an atmospheric horror game developed in Unity.

-*[Tulis 1-2 paragraf singkat tentang jalan cerita game kamu di sini.
-Contoh: "You wake up in an abandoned facility with no memory of how you got there.
-Armed with only a fading flashlight, you must solve puzzles and evade the creature lurking in the shadows to find a way out..."]*
+*depending on what story you choose, you will get the consequences and get an ending*

 ## 🩸 Key Features

 - **Immersive Atmosphere:** Dark, tense environments with spine-chilling sound design.
-- **Resource Management:** Limited batteries for your flashlight—use them wisely.
 - **Puzzles & Exploration:** Find hidden keys and decipher codes to unlock new areas.
 - **Unpredictable AI:** The entity adapts to your movements.
 You are never truly safe.